doverunner/multi-drm-flutter-sdk/dr-multi-drm-sdk/dr_multi_drm_sdk_android/README.md

 ## Issues

 If you encounter any issues, bugs, or have any feature requests, please file them as an issue on the [GitHub][4] page.
-We also offer commercial support and can be reached at [DOVERUNNER Site][2].
+We also offer commercial support and can be reached at [DoveRunner Site][2].

 ## Author

-This DrMultiDrmSdk plugin for Flutter is developed by [DOVERUNNER][2].
+This DrMultiDrmSdk plugin for Flutter is developed by [DoveRunner][2].

 [1]: https://pub.dev/packages/dr_multi_drm_sdk
 [2]: https://www.doverunner.com